Foreign Countries Where the USMLE is Accepted

 Ireland

 To register to practice medicine in Ireland, you will need to have passed Steps 1 and 2 within the last 7 years.
 An official transcript is required.
 With that, you will be eligible for the PRES Level 3.
-You will have two years or three attempts from the date they were declared eligible to complete the Level 3 examination.
+Once declared eligible, you have two years or three attempts to complete the Level 3 examination.

 Israel